prasoon2211/pacman-RL/README.md

 ### Visualizing metrics

 The progress made on training or playing the game can be visualized using the CSV log files.
 These files store three key data points: the number of time steps, the number of episodes passed and the reward per episode.
-The easiest visualization is to make line plot of number of steps vs the episode reward.
+The easiest visualization is to make a line plot of the number of steps vs the episode reward.
 This graph is usually very jittery therefore taking a moving average over a fixed number of steps can be helpful in visualizing long term trends.